-The geology of the Goshen Pass quadrangle has not previously been mapped at 1:24,000 scale.
-The surficial and bedrock geology was mapped at intermediate scale (1:62,500) by Clark and others (2012).
+The geology of the Goshen Pass quadrangle has not been mapped at 1:24,000 scale previously.
+The surficial and bedrock geology was mapped at intermediate scale (1:62,500) by Clark and others (2012) and Clark and others (in preparation).
 I revised and added to their mapping for this geologic map.
-The bedrock geology of the surrounding quadrangles is mapped at 1:24,000 scale; most of these maps also include detailed surficial geologic mapping (figure 1 on plate 2).
-Recent groundwater and hydrogeology studies of Cedar Valley by Hurlow (2004), Jordan and Sabbah (2012), and Jordan (2013) provided thorough descriptions of the groundwater conditions in the area, as well as details regarding Fairfield Spring, which contributes stream flow and alluvium to the marsh deposits of the Sinks.
+The bedrock geology of the surrounding quadrangles is all mapped at 1:24,000 scale; most of these maps also include detailed surficial geologic mapping (figure 1).
+Recent groundwater and hydrogeology studies of Cedar Valley by Hurlow (2004), Jordan and Sabbah (2012), and Jordan (2013) provide thorough descriptions of the groundwater conditions in the area, as well as details regarding Fairfield Spring, which contributes stream flow and alluvium to the marsh deposits of the Sinks.